Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 \subsubsection{Collecting Agent File Statistics}

 For each of the repositories that we have classified as an adopter, we collect fine‑grained information about the agent configuration files that signal agent usage.

-\begin{enumerate} \item \textbf{Shallow clone.} We clone each repository with \texttt{--depth 1} and \texttt{--no-checkout}, and populate the index with the information of the files in the latest commit, so that the working tree contains only the minimal information to carry out the next steps, to keep storage needs low (even then, the whole analysis still requires more than half a terabyte in total).
+\begin{enumerate} \item \textbf{Shallow clone.} We clone each repository with \texttt{--depth 1} and \texttt{--no-checkout}, and populate the index with the information of the files in the latest commit, so that the working tree contains only the minimal information to carry out the next steps, to keep storage needs low (even then, the whole analysis still requires more than half a terabyte{more than one terabyte} in total).

 \item \textbf{Checkout matched files.} After cloning, we check out all agent configuration files--those that matched our heuristics (e.g., \claudemd, \texttt{.cursorrules}).
 This step lets us confirm the correctness of the heuristics by inspecting the actual file contents, if needed.